Traffic third-party creatives

 The key to successfully serving third-party creatives and minimizing discrepancies is to make sure that you are properly inserting macros in the third-party code.

-On the Orders tab, click Creatives in the left-hand navigation.
+- On the Delivery tab, click Creatives in the left-hand navigation.

 - Click Third-party.